-With respect to FDI economic flow, Figure-3 provides us with more insights about the relative contribution of real FDI disbursement into the economy.
-The solid line represents FDI-to-Real GDP statistic (FDI: GDP), where both are measured in US dollars.
+With respect to FDI economic flow, Figure 3 provides us with more insights about relative contribution of real FDI disbursement into the economy.
+The solid line represents FDI-to-Real GDP statistic (FDI:GDP), where both are measured in the US Dollar.
 The dash line shows growth rate of GDP (Real GDP G/R).
-These data run from 1990 to 2009, with 2009 data being reasonably an accurate estimate.
+These data run from 1990 to 2009, with 2009 data being reasonably accurate estimate.

-Figure-3 helps us to realize that the annual flow of FDI capital to the economy is always substantial in real dollar terms since the beginning of Vietnam's economic reform, which never falls below 4 per cent.
-Over the past two decades of reform, there exist only two sub-periods, 1991-93 and 2003-07, when the relative FDI-to-GDP ratio is lower than real GDP growth of the country.
+Figure (3) helps us realize that the annual flow of FDI capital to the economy is always substantial in real dollar terms since the beginning of Vietnam's economic reform, which never falls below 4%.
+Over the past two decades of reform, there exist only two subperiods, 1991-93 and 2003-07, when the relative FDI-to-GDP ratio is lower than real GDP growth of the country.
 However, the flow of FDI capital to Vietnam exhibits a substantial volatility in some periods.